Using the Child Maintenance Service

 You cannot apply if the child and the parent with main day-to-day care live outside the UK.

-The service can only help in certain circumstances if the paying parent lives abroad.
+The service can only help if the paying parent works outside the UK for a British organisation.

 The application fee is £20.

-You will not have to pay this if you’re:
+You will not have to pay this if you:

 How to apply